wazuh/wazuh-documentation/source/user-manual/agent-enrollment/via-agent-configuration/macos-endpoint.rst

                 </enrollment>
             </client>

-      These agent enrollment parameters are optional and they provide the agent with specific information that should be used during enrollment.
+      These agent enrollment parameters are optional, and they provide the agent with specific information that should be used during enrollment.
 Some common enrollment parameters are below:

       - ``<agent_name>EXAMPLE_NAME</agent_name>``: This specifies the name the endpoint should be enrolled as.
 When this is not specified, it defaults to the endpoint hostname.